Top-Quality Water Softeners in Phoenix

 You just moved in and the water doesn’t seem all that different to you.
-Maybe a water softener is already in your house and you’re wondering whether it’s getting too old to do a good job.
+Or maybe a water softener is already in your house and you’re wondering whether it’s getting too old to do a good job.

 How does a water softener work?

-Calcium and magnesium ions in water switch places with sodium ions.
+In water softener systems, calcium and magnesium ions in water switch places with sodium ions.
 A very small amount of sodium is added to your water in this process.

 The ion exchange takes place inside a tank of small plastic beads referred to as the resin.
 The negatively charged beads are first bonded to positively charged sodium ions.
 As water comes into your house and flows past the beads, the sodium ions change places with the calcium and magnesium ions.

-When the resin is exhausted, the softener regenerates and exchanges the calcium and magnesium ions for sodium.
+When the resin is exhausted, the water softener regenerates and exchanges the calcium and magnesium ions for sodium.
 All excess sodium chloride is rinsed out at the end of the regeneration process which usually happens at night.

 If you have a water softener, you usually have two tanks.
 One tank holds the resin beads; the other has to be refilled every two to three months with salt (pellets or coarse) that you can purchase at a grocery or hardware store.